 In 2018, Carlo was nominated for an Associate Fellowship in the Litigation Counsel of America (LCA), a trial lawyer honorary society whose membership is limited to less than one-half of one percent of North American lawyers, judges and scholars.
 Carlo was also selected by Super Lawyers as a top ranked employment and labor attorney in Albany, New York in 2017.
 He is also a proud member of the National Employment Lawyers Association (NELA), the New York State Bar Association, and the Albany County Bar Association.

 Carlo joined Cooper Erving & Savage LLP in November 2013 and has contributed to strengthen one of the firm’s core practice areas: employment law and civil rights litigation.
 Carlo has tried cases to verdict in both State and Federal Court.

 Carlo is married to Donna, an elementary school teacher.
-They have two beautiful daughters, Chloe and Cameron.
+They have two daughters, Chloe and Cameron.
 Carlo is also actively involved in his community.
-He currently presides over the Ravena Soccer Club Board and volunteers as a coach during the year.
+He presided over the Ravena Soccer Club Board and volunteers as a coach during the year.